Netcracker/DRNavigator/documentation/public/installation.md

        ...
        -----END RSA PRIVATE KEY-----
    ```
-   Or you may install `site-manager` by specifiyng additional arguments:
+   Or you may install `site-manager` by specifying additional arguments:

    ```
    $ helm install site-manager charts/site-manager/